Duplicate Content Affect Rankings!

 It refers to the small differences like www and non www versions or http and https, with and without “/” at the end, etc.

 You can show search engine which page is main setting 301 redirects from the duplicate page to the original one.
 This way these pages won’t be considered as a duplicate content because the robot will always be redirected to the main page.
+Doing this simple trick can help you massively, even if you are in local markets like Mental Health Marketing.

 The alternative to this method is to choose preferred domain at Google Webmaster Tools: with or without www.
 But, you should remember that everything you set at Google Webmaster tool works only for Google.